 Notes: Each row represents the peak season in which a customer first enrolled with a newly installed battery and began peak season participation.
 Each column represents the year of the peak season.
 The contents of the cells indicate the eligible incentive level in dollars per average kW reduced per peak event across that year's season.
-For example, a customer who enrolled with a newly installed battery and begun peak season participation in 2019 had been eligible to receive \$400/kW for average kW reduced in years 2020 through 2023, and \$275/kW in years 2024-2026.
-Note that for all customers, incentives are only proposed through 2026; incentives in 2027 and beyond are yet to be determined.
+For example, a customer who enrolled with a newly installed battery and begun peak season participation in 2019 had been eligible to receive \$400/kW for average kW reduced in years 2020 through 2023, and \$200/kW in years 2024-2026.
+If a customer's enrollment commences mid-season, that system will receive 0 kW as performance for any events missed but will be allowed to earn performance on any remaining events of that season.
+Note that for all customers, incentives will be set in three-year periods "2024-2026".
+During the next three-year review, the incentive may be re-evaluated and adjusted based on market conditions for the Program Period 2027-2029.
 All incentives are subject to regulatory review and oversight.